MentalGravity101/DirectoryGuard/README.md

      Filter logs by specific attributes (e.g., change_type=Modified).
 9. Directory Management
      Allows real-time addition and removal of monitored directories.
-     Displays a live list of all actively monitored directories in the GUI.
+     Displays a live list of all actively monitored directories in the GUI..
-     Prevents duplicate monitoring requests and ensures smooth operation.
 10. Log Cleanup
      Efficient cleanup of old logs to save disk space: Specify retention periods (e.g., delete logs older than 30 days).
      Available via both GUI and CLI.